 The progress of a profession rests not only on the technical abilities of its members, but on the qualities of leadership and dedication that they possess.
 It is therefore highly appropriate that among the major awards of IEEE, there is one that brings deserved recognition to these important attributes.

 Sponsor: The IEEE Foundation

 Presented to: This award is given to an individual or group, up to three in number.

 Scope: For outstanding contributions in the leadership, planning, and administration of affairs of great value to the electrical and electronics engineering profession

 Prize: The award consists of a gold medal, a bronze replica, a certificate, and honorarium.

-Basis for Judging: In the evaluation process, the following criteria are considered: outstanding leadership, planning or administration of affairs related to the profession, major industry administrator, manager of a complex scientific mission.
-An additional consideration may be service to the IEEE beyond normal expectations.
+Basis for Judging: In the evaluation process, the following criteria are considered: outstanding leadership; planning or administration of affairs related to the profession; and quality of nomination.
+The candidate(s) should be a major industry administrator, or manager of a complex scientific mission.
+An additional consideration may be service to IEEE beyond normal expectations.